Dango3010/LightBnB/README.md

 - Pg

 ## Getting Started
+- create tables in your database by running 01_schema.sql file (in migrations folder), and insert rows into the tables by running 01_seeds.sql and 02_seeds.sql files (in seeds folder)
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm run local` command.